 When there is a new movie or media report about MCS it is always the hope that it can help raise awareness about the issue.
 Awareness is important as it can help get funding for medical research to find out what causes the illness, how to treat it, and how to prevent it.
 Research that is almost completely lacking.
 And family and friends may accept the illness instead of writing off the sick person as mentally ill.
 Awareness can also help people with MCS gain access to hospitals, clinics, and many other places that ordinary people take for granted they can enter whenever they wish.

 Safe was voted the best film of the 1990s in a Village Voice poll of film critics.
 It has been re-released multiple times and is still mentioned in the media.
 The Austin Film Society held a public screening in 2016, followed by a panel discussion with two physicians and a film maker.
 But Safe failed to raise awareness.
-Very telling is a 2014 interview on The Dissolve with Scott Tobias, where the movie is referred to as “science fiction.”
+Very telling is a 2014 interview on The Dissolve with Scott Tobias, where the film is referred to as "science fiction."
 The journalist failed to understand that MCS was, and is, a real illness.

 Safe tries to be neutral, but as death-camp survivor Elie Wiezel said in his Nobel Peace Prize acceptance speech: "Neutrality helps the oppressor, never the victim."

-Haynes later made the movie Still Alice about a woman who struggles with Alzheimer’s.
+Haynes later made the film Still Alice about a woman who struggles with Alzheimer’s.
 She is portrayed as a popular and very capable university professor whom anybody can sympathize with.
-If the Alice character had gotten MCS instead of Alzheimer’s, viewers would be more sympathetic towards MCS than Safe leaves them.
+If the Alice character had gotten MCS instead of Alzheimer's, viewers would be more sympathetic towards MCS than Safe leaves them.